densenden/visionboard/README.md

 - Auto-scrolling with snap effect using @fullpage/react-fullpage
 - Minimalist dot navigation for simple section switching
 - Typography featuring Geist font with varying weights
-- SenVision branding on the first page
+- SenVision branding on the first page (black color)
+- Content positioned in the lower third for better visual composition
+- Black gradient overlay from bottom for better text readability
 - Responsive design for all screen sizes

 ## Setup